Skip to main content

 Verify

-Check Edge logs for incoming traffic:
+Check logs for policy sync:

 Policy providers